GeoscienceAustralia/wofs/README.rst

     $ cd /g/data/v10/log/wofs
     $ datacube-wofs-launcher qsub wofs_albers.yaml 1993-1996 -q normal -P v10 -n 25 -t 1

-We have found for best throughput *25 nodes* can produce about 11.5 tiles per minute per node, with a CPU efficiency of about 96%.

 It will check to make sure it can access the database::